- 0.1 Here is some information about both products:

 Before applying it on a larger surface, it is always advisable to carry out preliminary tests on small hidden areas to assess its impact and ensure that the final finish meets expectations.

 With the necessary precautions, the polishing paste for metals can be a valuable tool to obtain smoother and shinier metal surfaces.

 Personally, for metal, the polishing paste for cutlery that expert makers of the CIC have recommended to me is this:

 White Chrome Rouge,it costs about 10 euros but it is only orderable in the United States, so there is the problem of shipping and it is better to make a larger order to recoup the shipping costs.

-Are you eperience?
+Are you experience?

-If you liked what you read and it was useful before you leave the page share the article through the social keys that you see at the top and comments.
+If you liked what you read and it was useful before leaving the page, share the article through the social buttons you see at the top and comment.
 Thank you very much!